unl/UNL_MediaHub/README.md

 * set `UNL_MediaHub::$dsn` to the proper DSN for the database.
 Format: mysql://username:password@localhost/database

 ### 3. In `.htaccess` be sure to:
-* change `RewriteBase /` to the correct path.
+Change `RewriteBase /` to the correct path.
 If mediahub is accessed from example.com, the path would be `/`.
 If it is accessed from `example.com/mediahub/www/` the path would be `/mediahub/www/`.

+### 4. Run composer install
+From commandline, run the following command: `composer install` to download and install packages used by mediahub

-### 4. Run the update script
+### 5. Run the update script
 From commandline, run `php upgrade.php` to initialize the database.
 Run this command whenever the application is updated.

 ###Requirements: